 - Lack of ovulation

 What is Estrogen Dominance?

 Estrogen and progesterone work in unison for the body’s benefit.
-As people age, their hormone levels reduce, particularly at the peri-menopause stage and beyond.
+As people age, their hormone levels reduce, particularly for women during the perimenopause stage and beyond.
 The levels of progesterone decrease faster than estrogen.
-This decrease creates an imbalance.
-The imbalance leads to the symptoms described above.
+This decrease may creates an imbalance in hormone levels.

 Younger women can also suffer from hormone imbalance.
 During a normal menstrual cycle, when the egg releases at ovulation, the empty follicle changes to the corpus luteum, which is the place that produces progesterone.
 If something goes wrong, it may not produce enough progesterone.
 When you consider that progesterone is necessary for womb maintenance, you will realize the potential harm that a reduction in progesterone might have on the developing fetus or fertility.